ClipboardHealth/core-utils/packages/rules-engine/README.md

 # @clipboard-health/rules-engine

-Exposes a functional rules engine with two rule runners:
+A pure functional rules engine with two rule runners:

 - `firstMatch`: Runs the first rule that matches the criteria
 - `all`: Runs all the rules that matches the criteria